Ka’chava vs Shakeology Reviewed by Personal Trainer (Pick This)

 In terms of micronutrients, Ka’Chava and Shakeology are comparable in that they’re somewhat over-fortified with vitamins and that they under-concentrate adaptogens.
 The starkest difference and the deciding factor between the two is their macronutrient count.

-Exactly when is it too late to drink a protein shake?
-Knowing when to drink protein shakes for weight loss and muscle gain is important, as poor timing can put that protein to waste.
+Knowing the right time to drink protein shakes for weight loss and muscle gain is crucial because drinking them at the wrong time can render the protein ineffective.
 With Ka’Chava, the ideal time to drink is certainly half an hour or an hour after a workout.

-With 25g of protein in a single serving, it has an ideal amount of protein to drink after a workout.6 However, that 24g of carbs wouldn’t be good to consume immediately before bed.
+With 25g of protein in a single serving, it has an ideal amount of protein to drink after a workout.9 However, that 24g of carbs wouldn’t be good to consume immediately before bed.

 • 240 calories